IgorLoskutov/async_mp/README.md

 # async_mp
-utilyzing multiprocessing parallelism with asyncio
+utilizing multiprocessing parallelism with asyncio

 someone just told there is no way to utilize multiprocessing parallelism via asyncio async/await